Pramlintide: Amylin Analog for Diabetes Management.

 Pramlintide is an injectable medication classified as an Amylin analog used in the management of both Type 1 and Type 2 diabetes.

-• Pramlintide: The primary medication categorized as an Amylin analog.
+• Pramlintide: The primary medication is categorized as an Amylin analog.

 Pramlintide mimics the action of the hormone amylin, which is deficient in individuals with diabetes.
 It helps regulate post-meal blood sugar levels by slowing gastric emptying, reducing glucagon secretion, and suppressing appetite.